 Why does weed smell?

 This might sound like a bit of a silly question, but why does weed smell?
-The answer lies in the fact that cannabis contains many different compounds.
+Cannabis contains many different compounds.

-When do cannabis plants start to emit odour?
+When do cannabis plants start to emit odor?

 |Seedling stage||No smell|

 |First weeks vegetative phase||No to little smell|